RedisGraph/redisgraph-bulk-loader/README.md

 `--enforce-schema-type` indicates that input CSV headers will follow the form described in [Input Schemas](#input-schemas).

 `--nodes-with-label` and `--relations-with-type` allows the node label or relationship type to be explicitly written instead of inferring them from the filename.
 For example, `--relations-with-type HAS_TAG post_hasTag_tag.csv` will add all relationships described in the specified CSV with the type `HAS_TAG`.
+To specify miltiple label separate them with ':'.
+For example, `--nodes-with-label Actor:Director actors.csv` will add all nodes described in the specified CSV with the labels `Actor` and `Director`.

 ## Input constraints
 ### Node identifiers